 - Delete the email: Once reported, delete the message and empty your trash folder to avoid accidental clicks later.

-Staying vigilant, looking for red flags, and dealing with suspicious messages properly can protect you from phishing scams and safeguard both personal and university information.
+Staying vigilant and dealing with suspicious messages properly can protect you from phishing scams and safeguard personal and university information.